ym-han/ymp/pages/index.md

 My primary research program involves advancing a broadly neo-Humean, subjectivist view in moral philosophy, one at whose core is the claim that our loves and cares are not based on reasons.

 My teaching interests include critical thinking, applied ethics (healthcare ethics, ethics of technology), aesthetics (especially food and literature).
-I hope, down the line, to be able to teach work in the philosophy of gender, race, and post-colonialism.
+I hope to eventually be able to teach courses on the philosophy of gender, race, and post-colonialism.

 I grew up in Singapore, and did my undergraduate work there, at The National University of Singapore.